 If you are travelling in a group of 4 or more you have a variety of options open to you.
 If you want to go on a sightseeing trip, renting a car at the airport to drive around the city and its surroundings is a great way to explore the place independently but you will have to be mindful of budgeting for accommodation along the way.
 Booking in avance will help keep costs down of the larger vehicles you will require.

 Renting a van or motorhome is the best way to experience unique landscapes and wildlife on long distance trips.
 This way, you are free to go wherever you want and, if plans change, as they often do when travelling with kids for example, you can easily adapt and find a nearby campsite.
 There are many options for vans and motorhomes which will sleep 4 (or even 6 or 8!) people comfortably.
-Due to the great weather in Australia, you will also do a lot of your ‘living’ outdoors anyway, meaning you can sit and enjoy the outdoors or eat your meals outside of your van for example.
 Alternatively, you can hire two vans between the group to give you more space and travel in convoy which is always fun!